hasnatali1947/TDD_Project/README.md

 # 📖 TDD Project <a name="about-project"></a>

-**TDD Project** is a Ruby project that teaches you  how to use a module inside a class
+**TDD Project** is a Ruby project that teaches you how to write unit tests using Rspec.

 ## 🛠 Built With <a name="built-with"></a>